Topological defects as relics of spontaneous symmetry breaking from black hole physics: Methods

 On the boundary, we set $\Psi_0=0$ in order to have spontaneously broken symmetry of the order parameter.
 The Neumann boundary conditions for the gauge fields can be imposed from the above conservation equations.
 Therefore, dynamical gauge fields on the boundary can be computed and lead to the spontaneous formation of magnetic vortices.
 Moreover, we impose the periodic boundary conditions for all the fields on the spatial boundary along $(x, y)$-directions.
 Near the horizon we set $A_t(z_h)=0$ and the regular finite boundary conditions for other fields.

 From the dimension analysis, we know that the temperature of the black hole $T$ has mass dimension one, while the mass dimension of the charge density $\rho$ has mass dimension two.
 Therefore, $T/\sqrt{\rho}$ is dimensionless.
 From holographic superconductor \cite{hartnoll}, decreasing the temperature is equivalent to increasing the charge density.
-Therefore, in order to linearize the temperature near the critical point like Eq.\eqref{reduceT}, we can actually quench the charge density $\rho$ as $\rho(t)=\rho_c\left(1-t/\tau_Q\right)^{-2}$ with $\rho_c\approx4.06$.
+Therefore, in order to linearize the temperature near the critical point like Eq.\eqref{reduceT}, we can actually quench the charge density $\rho$ as $\rho(t)=\rho_c\left(1-t/\tau_Q\right)^{-2}$ with $\rho_c\approx4.06$, {which is the critical charge density from the equilibrium state of the holographic superconductor.
+For all quench rates in our paper, we quench the temperature from the initial temperature $T_i=1.30T_c$ to the final temperature $T_f=0.64T_c$ (Except in Fig.\ref{3dvortex}, the final temperature is $T_f=0.9T_c$).
+After the quench, we maintain the temperature at $T_f$ until the system arrives at the final equilibrium state. }

 {\bf Numerical Schemes:} We thermalize the system thoroughly before quench in order to make an equilibrium initial state.
 In order to thermalize the system initially, different from putting the seeds on the boundary in \cite{Chesler:2014gya,Sonner:2014tca}, we put the random seeds of the fields in the bulk by satisfying the statistical distributions $\langle s(t,x_i)\rangle=0$ and $\langle s(t,x_i)s(t',x_j)\rangle=h\delta(t-t')\delta(x_i-x_j)$, with the amplitude $h=10^{-3}$. \footnote{Other relatively smaller magnitudes of $h$ lead to similar results.
 In principle, $h$ cannot be too large since the seeds serve as perturbations to thermalize the system.} System evolves by using the fourth order Runge-Kutta method with time step $\Delta t=0.025$.
 In the radial direction $z$, we use the Chebyshev pseudo-spectral method with 21 grids.
-Since in the $(x, y)$-directions, all the fields are periodic, we use the Fourier decomposition along $(x, y)$-directions.
-Filtering of the high momentum modes are implemented following the ``$2/3$'s rule'' that the uppermost one third Fourier modes are removed \cite{Chesler:2013lia}.
+Since in the $(x, y)$-directions, all the fields are periodic, we use the Fourier decomposition along $(x, y)$-directions {with the spatial spacing $\Delta x=\Delta y=0.25$.
+The codes are indeed very robust to the grids in time and spatial directions.
+We choose these grids in our paper considering both the consumptions of time and the good quality of the results.} Filtering of the high momentum modes are implemented following the ``$2/3$'s rule'' that the uppermost one third Fourier modes are removed \cite{Chesler:2013lia}.

 {